Writings of a Beholder 🌿 3.17.23

 A regular practice of reflection helps us recognize what’s going on beneath the surface of our souls so we can name it in the Lord’s presence.
 Because as we learn to name what we feel, what we need, and what we long for, we’re also learning to discern the Spirit’s sweet, gentle voice within our hearts and lives.

-Take a few moments today or this weekend to journal or contemplate with the Holy Spirit the following question(s):
+Take a few moments today or this weekend to journal or contemplate with the Holy Spirit the following question(s) or prompt(s):

-Thanks for reading Writings of a Beholder 🌿 If you’d like to join the community of faith wanderers and beholders then subscribe below.
+Thanks for reading Writings of a Beholder 🌿 If you’d like to join the community of faith wanderers and beholders then subscribe or pledge your support below.